Power Outages Persist For Millions In Florida, Georgia And Carolinas After Irma

 In the mountains and upstate areas of the two states, Duke Energy said, people shouldn't expect to have power restored until 11 p.m. on Friday.

-South Carolina Electric & Gas Co. says that outages "reached a peak of approximately 154,000 on Monday," when Irma's heavy rains and strong winds buffeted the state, and that fewer than 9,000 outages remain, out of 720,000 customers.
+South Carolina Electric & Gas Co. says that outages "reached a peak of approximately 154,000 on Monday," when Irma's heavy rains and strong winds buffeted the state, and that about 7,500 outages remain, out of 720,000 customers.

-While sewage and water service are still reportedly working in many areas hit by Irma, a number of Florida communities are under mandatory orders to boil their water, including the cities of Hollywood and Pembroke Pines — and all of the Florida Keys.
+While sewage and water service are still reportedly working in many areas hit by Irma, a number of Florida communities were under mandatory orders to boil their water Wednesday, including the cities of Hollywood and Pembroke Pines — and all of the Florida Keys.

 As WLRN notes, "If you're in an area with a boil water notice, that order applies to water for consumption only.
 You can shower in it, wash clothes with it."